• Skip to primary navigation

 creamy rose bacon udon

-I love making this when I'm craving a comforting noodle dish.
-The best part is this rose sauce is alcohol free, making it enjoyable for all like kids!
-Classic Italian rosé sauce usually contains vodka.
+I love making this when I'm craving comfort food.
+The best part is the rose sauce is alcohol-free, so everyone can enjoy it including kids!
+Italian rosé sauce usually contains vodka.

 In South Korea, you'll find many restaurants that serve fusion dishes where they combine noodles in a creamy pink sauce.
 Some examples include a creamy gochujang pasta, kimchi cream pasta, rose tteokbokki and more!